 In this hands-on course, students will delve into the art and craft of cinematography:the methods and techniques by which motion picture photography and lighting help give a film meaning and aesthetic purpose.
-Through lectures, demonstrations and exercises in a supervised classroom environment, students will learn to operate state-of-the-art digital and electronic equipment while applying the fundamental principles of lighting, composition, exposure, focus, lens selection, and camera dynamics into purposeful visual storytelling.
+Through lectures, demonstrations and exercises in a supervised classroom environment, students will learn to operate state-of-theart digital and electronic equipment while applying the fundamental principles of lighting, composition, exposure, focus, lens selection, and camera dynamics into purposeful visual storytelling.

-Foreign Languages

-SMC offers courses in American Sign Language, Arabic, Chinese (Mandarin), French, German, Hebrew, Italian, Japanese, Korean, Persian (Farsi), Russian, Spanish, and Turkish.
-Classes are listed under name of specific language.

-French

-Additional hours to be arranged in the Modern Language Lab for Elementary French.

-FRENCH 1, Elementary French I

-5 units

-Transfer: UC, CSU

-IGETC Foreign Language (required for UC only)

-• Prerequisite: None.